Nerdcode/orders-microservice/README.md

 ## API
 This application provides API's like

 Note: Under Assumption that application is running in `localhost` at `port 8080`.

+Note: To test use the urls and thier requestbodies which are in given as examples.

 #### Implemented
 - Add Inventory